New Commercial Construction

 Be prepared to submit the following:

-Kindly note that Round Rock has a strict one-permit system in place.
-To avoid any delays in your project, it is essential to add the general contractor and relevant sub-contractors to your application.
+Kindly Note: The City of Round Rock has a strict one-permit system in place.
+To avoid any delays in your project, it is essential to add the general contractor and relevant subcontractors to your application.
 They must accept their assignment in the project via their Permit Portal account to be included in a permit.
 Although their confirmation is not mandatory at the time of application submittal, it will be required before permit issuance.
+To register as a General Contractor or Sub-Contractor, click here

 After your application is accepted, we will calculate the permit fees and notify you via the permit portal to make the payment.
 You can pay through the permit portal by clicking on the My Fees tab on the main dashboard and using an E-Check, Visa, or Mastercard.
 Click here for instructions.